 Well, if you are one of those people who hasn't tried a German oven pancake before, you have GOT to try them.
 I can almost guarantee you will start making them all the time.

 My children ask for them all the time and we eat them for breakfast, lunch, and dinner around here.
-Making these are very child-friendly.
+Making these is very child-friendly.
 They love to dump in the ingredients and push the buttons on the blender.

 Ingredients

-- Butter - a whole half a stick of butter goes in the bottom of the pan and gets melted before you add the pancake mixture.
+- Butter - a half a stick of butter goes in the bottom of the pan and gets melted before you add the pancake mixture.
 This keeps them from sticking to the pan but some of the butter also magically gets absorbed into the mixture.
 I do save the better quality better hidden in the back of my fridge for recipes like this.
 You really can taste the difference and it is worth pulling out the good stuff.

 - Eggs - These are half egg and half pancake, not really at all like normal pancakes and nothing like a quiche or frittata.
 They are kind of their own thing.